Last updated on November 25th, 2019 at 04:20 pm

 Why do vacations recharge you?

-Vacations or periods off from work recharge you because you get to pick everything you do on your time off to indulge your passions, your physical desires, and your intellectual curiosities.
+Vacations or periods off from work recharge you because you get to pick everything you do on your time off to indulge your passions, physical desires, and intellectual curiosities.
 You are more relaxed, open, and willing to try new adventures.

-When you are on vacation, you are turning your energy inward by pursuing pleasure, personal wellness, quiet contemplation, and a little mindful silliness.
-And Gina asserts that you should begin each day with this exact vacation mindset.
+When you are on vacation, you turn your energy inward by pursuing pleasure, personal wellness, quiet contemplation, and a little mindful silliness.
+Gina asserts that you should begin each day with this exact vacation mindset.
 You start your day about you and include some of your creative pursuits before you yell at your kids to get out of bed and make their lunches for the day.

 Whatever starts your day nourishes or drains you for the day.